suterma/SqlSyringe/README.md

         /// </summary>
         /// <devdoc>Provide the options from a config file as necessary.</devdoc>
         private static readonly IHttpModule SqlSyringeModule = new Syringe(new InjectionOptions {
+            //Enable SqlSyringe from a specific source IP only (will pass over request otherwise).
+Example: "::1" is IPv6 localhost
+            FromIp = IPAddress.Parse("::1"),
+            //The connection string to use for queries.
+If omitted here, the user must provide it with each request.
+            ConnectionString = "..."
             FromIp = IPAddress.Parse("::1")
         });